janwilmake/xymake/README.md

 # Community

 XYMake embrades community and aims to build with them, not just for them.
+Visit https://xymake.com/users.md to view all users!

 Legenda: